 After 50 years in the business, Gallo said he would have solid advice for his younger self.
 “Be a lot more patient than before,” he said.
 “And the clients and firm always come first, yourself after that.”

 Now, at 72 and eight years into his U.S. Bank career, Gallo said he hasn’t set a date for retirement.

 “I think about retirement, because I’d like to spend more time with my wife, children and grandchildren,” he said.
 “But I still love what I do and I really respect the bank.
 I’m having too much fun to stop now.”

-Story by Heather Draper and photo by Dan Chapman of U.S. Bank.
+Written by Heather Draper of U.S. Bank.